-To the Honourable Steven Guilbeault,
+The Honourable Steven Guilbeault, P.C., M.P.

-Minister of the Environment and Climate Change
+Minister of Environment and Climate Change

-Minister Jonathan Wilkinson, Natural Resources
+Minister of Natural Resources